ganyunhee/blog_files/blog_site/content/posts/aiweb_day5.md

 <br>

 TO ADD.
-- JavaScript code that will add links (indicated by the apge number) onto the paginization menu when more blog posts are added.
+- JavaScript code that will add links (indicated by the apge number) onto the pagination menu when more blog posts are added.
 - JavaScript code reads a markdown(.md) file and generates an html file accordingly (or other methods of creating a blog post via markdown and adding it to the blog)
 - Blog post traversal via links